We should still stay at home as much as possible to help stop the spread of coronavirus.

 When you do leave your home, you must observe the two-metre social distancing rule where possible.

 The Government has published advice on staying safe outside your home.

 More shops have now reopened - for advice on keeping your shopping trip safe for yourself and others, see our guidance for shoppers page.

 Stay at home guidance for households with possible coronavirus infection gives you the main government messages, whether you live alone or with other people.

 Those who are clinically extremely vulnerable to coronavirus should follow the government guidance on shielding and protecting people who are most at risk.

 Opening Doors has helpful information about social distancing for people with learning difficulties.
 ASERT has published a visual guide about social distancing for individuals with autism.

-To reduce the risk of being infected by or spreading coronavirus, you should wash your hands frequently.
+You should wash your hands frequently.
 The advice is:

 Public Health England have made a factsheet for children available.
 It's designed to help children understand the importance of hand washing and how to stop the spread of coronavirus.